picturesofultra/picturesofultra.github.io/content/pages/suggestions.rst

   most of them are feature length movies easilly found on listcle articles titled like "the 10 best running movies", "the 123 movies about running you should see before you die", etc ...

-- Basic race reports and youtubber-made hand-held I-made-a-video-for-a-pair-or-shoes films don't belong here neither.
+- Basic race reports and youtubber-made hand-held I-made-a-video-for-a-pair-of-shoes films don't belong here neither.

+- Films on track races, or distances less than a marathon.

 What does belong :

 - Films that strive for originality, either in subject or form

-- Old race reports, or TV short features, films that because of when they were made tell us something about days-past
+- Old race reports, or TV short features, films that because of when they were made tell us something about days past

 - Anything that seems to still be worth watching a few years/decades for now

-If in doubt, suggest it anyway.
+If in doubt, suggest it anyway : `Running Images FB Group <https://www.facebook.com/groups/424096735618087>`_